bdrelling/Kipple/README.md

 Alternatively, feel free to copy any module, file, or line of code into your own Swift project!

-**Kipple** is released under the MIT license.
+All **Kipple** libraries are released under the MIT license.
 See [LICENSE](LICENSE) for details.

-## External Dependencies

-TODO: Update this section

 ## Component Libraries

 To keep **Kipple** focused on core functionality, there are additional components that live in external packages.
-Each package provides functionality around a more complex topic, such as Networking or UI, which most applications don't need.
+Each package provides functionality around a more complex topic, such as Networking or UI, which some applications won't need.

 Each package essentially does what it says on the tin — check out their respective READMEs for more information!